raspberrypilearning/scratch-3-phrasebook/en/step_4.md

 --- /task ---
 --- task ---

-Now test your code by clicking the spain flag on the stage.
+Test your code by clicking the Spanish flag on the Stage.

 ![Test code to make spain sprite say hello in Spanish](images/testHola.gif)